robmahalo/csci301-hw4/README.md

 # csci301-hw4
-# Program that demonstrates read, write, open, exit commands and copying a source file to a different destination
+# Program that demonstrates read, write, open, exit commands and copying a source file to a different destination using POSIX API

 # How to use: